Article: GenAI saves time, but will it save jobs?

 The Global South is more confident about GenAI than the Global North.
 In India, 54% of respondents are confident, compared with 34% in the US.

-The adoption of GenAI in the workplace is accelerating rapidly.
-According to the report, 64% of leaders say they are beginning to implement GenAI tools to transform their organizations.
-Frontline employees, in particular, have seen a dramatic increase in GenAI usage, with more than twice as many reporting regular use compared to 2023.
+The adoption of GenAI in the workplace is accelerating, with 64% of leaders beginning to implement GenAI tools to transform their organisations.
+Notably, frontline employees have seen a dramatic rise in GenAI usage, with over twice as many reporting regular use compared to 2023.
 Currently, 43% of frontline workers use GenAI for work-related tasks.

 Despite these productivity gains, there's still room for improvement in employee training.
 Only 30% of managers and 28% of frontline employees have received training on how AI will change their jobs, compared to 50% of leaders.